EmmaTully/CarGPT/README.md

 ## About Hammer AI

-CarGPT is built by Hammer AI, connecting dealerships with modern AI-powered customer experiences.
+CarChat is built by Hammer AI, connecting dealerships with modern AI-powered customer experiences.

 ---